Open enrollment begins!

 Yes, if you are qualified and your application has been completed, verified, and approved, you will receive 25 shares of Class B stock in addition to any original shares you already own.
 The original Class A stock can continue to be gifted and inherited, but the Class B stock cannot.

 Q: Can I enroll if I have shares in another Village Corporation?

 You can enroll if you have been gifted or inherited shares from another Village Corporation; however, if you are a descendant who has already enrolled in another Village Corporation who opened enrollment, you are not eligible to enroll with Choggiung.

-Q: Will descendant shares (new enrollees) have voting rights?
+Q: Do Class B shares (new enrollees) have voting rights?

 Q: What is Life Estate Stock?

 Life estate stock are shares that go back to the Corporation, without compensation, upon the death of the owner of the shares.
 The shares can then be re-issued to a new descendant in the future.
 Life estate stock cannot be gifted or passed on by inheritance.

 Q: Can I get my shares back that I gifted to my descendants now that they can get their own?

 No. ANCSA only allows gifting laterally to brothers and sisters, and downward.
 Once those shares have been gifted, they cannot be returned to the original shareholder.

 Q: Now that the amendment passed, will my dividend distributions get smaller?